 Ever woken up the day after a gym session and felt like you’ve been in the ring with Anthony Joshua?
-DOMs or ‘delayed-onset muscle soreness’ is the pain you feel sometimes the days after a workout.
+DOMs or ‘delayed-onset muscle soreness’ is the pain you sometimes feel the days after a workout.
 It’s thought to be caused by ‘micro-trauma’ to your muscles.
 But nobody is really sure.
-What does seem more clear though is that stretching in an attempt to relieve or reduce this has no impact.
+What does seem more clear though, is that stretching in an attempt to relieve or reduce this has no impact.

 This question ties into the last one.
 Although stretching is not directly beneficial to running performance, it does increase flexibility.
 Increased flexibility and mobility mean increased range of motion, which is important in runners.
 Your stride and posture will be much better as a result.
-There are lots of key stretches that runners do and you’ll be hard pressed to find a runner, particularly endurance ones, who never stretch.
+There are lots of key stretches that runners do, and you’ll be hard pressed to find a runner, particularly endurance ones, who never stretch.